 Subscribe to Nahuatl by filling out the following

-decision by email.
-This is also a hidden list, which means that the
+moderator's decision by email.
+This is also a private list, which means that the

-list of members is available only to the list administrator.
+list of members is not available to non-members.

 If you choose not to enter a password, one will be